 You might have to track a few cycles to know if your period is regular (the same length each month) or irregular (different lengths each month).

-Just because your period is different lengths or your flow changes, doesn’t mean you have irregular cycles.
+Pro Tip: Just because your period is different lengths or your flow changes doesn’t mean you have irregular cycles.

-It will be more difficult to know when you ovulated if you have an irregular cycle, but not impossible!
+It will be more difficult to know when you ovulate if you have an irregular cycle, but not impossible!
 Read on.

-There are many websites that will tell you when you likely ovulated.
+There are many websites that will tell you when you likely ovulated, but these calculators only work if you have regular cycles.

 Ovulation, Period, and Fertility Apps